UniCourt/Website-Workshop1/README.md

 # Docker 101 Workshop - Day 1

 One Day workshop on understanding Docker and Contaniers.
-Learn to run a container, inspect a container and understand the isolation of processes, create a Dockerfile, build an image from a Dockerfile and understand volume mount, data persistance with bind mounts, creating multiple containers from single image, run multiple containers using docker compose and more.
+Learn to run a container, inspect a container and understand the isolation of processes.
+Create a Dockerfile, build an image from a Dockerfile.
+Learn on how to mount application code using volume mount and bind mounts.
+Learn how to make your app data persistent accross multiple containers.
+Learn how to create multiple containers from single image, run multiple containers using docker compose and more.

 ## Prerequisites
  - Machine/VM with linux